With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreSunrise Services Inc Mount Vernon College Way is a mental health facility in Skagit County, WA, located at 2500 East College Way in the 98273 zip code.
 Sunrise Services Inc Mount Vernon College Way provides telemedicine/telehealth and outpatient treatment.
-Sunrise Services Inc Mount Vernon College Way provides individual psychotherapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Sunrise Services Inc Mount Vernon College Way provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
 Sunrise Services Inc Mount Vernon College Way also supports people requiring dual diagnosis treatment.
-Additional services offered by Sunrise Services Inc Mount Vernon College Way consist of case management, supported employment and court-ordered outpatient treatment.
+Additional services offered by Sunrise Services Inc Mount Vernon College Way consist of case management, intensive case management and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.